frnsys/dippindots/dots/phone/README.md

 ## Termux

-Install Termux from its GitHub releases.
+Install Termux and Termux-API from their GitHub releases.

 I setup a basic neovim environment for text editing; more complicated tasks can be done from a Linux VM, described in the next section.